 - Reviews software requirements and specifications for software functionality and security, and defines comprehensive tests and conditions.

-- Designs simple test strategies for non-complex projects.
+- Also, designs simple test strategies for non-complex projects.

-- Analyses test requirements and designs and prepares a test plan.
+- Analyses test requirements and designs and also prepares a test plan.

-- Designs and builds test cases, test scripts, and test procedures, with expected results.
+- Also, designs and builds test cases, test scripts, and test procedures, with expected results.

 - Develops and collects representative and realistic test data.